elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/promise-basics.md

 ---

-### Can you explain the function and syntax of the promise catch() method/function in JS?
+### Can you explain the function of the promise catch() method?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The catch method returns a Promise and deals with rejected cases only, and it behaves the same as calling dot then.
-This behavior means that you must provide an onRejected function even if you want to fall back to an undefined result.</div><br />
+  <div><strong>Interview Response:</strong> The catch() method in JavaScript is used to attach error-handling callbacks to a Promise, allowing you to catch and handle rejected errors from asynchronous operations in a clean and chainable manner.</div><br />
   <div><strong>Technical Response:</strong> The catch() method returns a Promise and deals with rejected cases only.
 It behaves the same as calling Promise.prototype.then(undefined, onRejected) (in fact, calling obj.catch(onRejected) internally calls obj.then(undefined, onRejected)).
 This means that you have to provide an onRejected function even if you want to fall back to an undefined result value - for example obj.catch(() => &#123;&#125;).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />